You have to go through those mountains and valleys - because that's what life is: soul growth.

 Skirted by a beautiful thick cover of pine and orchards, the Kangra Valley falls in the viridescent depths of Himachal Pradesh.

 Ziro valley, Arunachal Pradesh

-Nestled in the lower regions of Arunachal Pradesh, the landscapes of Ziro are beautiful, verdant and formidable.
-It is mostly known of its intriguing Apatani tribe that is known for its eccentric nose piercings and face tattoos.
+Nestled in the lower regions of Arunachal Pradesh, the landscapes of Ziro are beautiful, verdant, and formidable.
+It is mostly known for its intriguing Apatani tribe that is known for its eccentric nose piercings and face tattoos.
 It has gained popularity due to the very privileged Ziro Music Festival.